easy Aloo-palak-pakora recipe

 • Make the batter

-In a liquidly veggies mix, add gram flour and combine everything well.
+– In liquidly veggies mix, add gram flour and combine everything well.
 Keep mixing with hands until flour begin to become liquidly – a consistency of perfect pakora batter.
 At this stage if you feel water is not enough to give ingredients a ball like shape, add a splash of water and mix again.
+Now rest the batter for minimum of 30 minutes.
+This will add crispness and fluffiness to fried pakoras.

-• Fry the pakoras
+• Fry the Pakoras

-Heat oil in a deep frying pan or kadhai over medium heat.
+– Heat oil in a deep frying pan or kadhai over medium heat.
 Once the oil is hot, drop spoonful of the batter-coated vegetables into the oil.
-Fry in small batches to avoid overcrowding.
+Fry in small batches to avoid overcrowding in pan.
+Fry until the pakoras are golden brown and crispy, turning occasionally for even cooking (about 3-4 minutes per batch).

 • Drain and serve

-Remove the pakoras with a slotted spoon and place them on a paper towel-lined plate to drain excess oil.
+– Remove the pakoras with a slotted spoon and place them on a paper towel-lined plate to drain excess oil.
+Serve hot with mint chutney, tamarind chutney, or ketchup.

 Notes